Eight SteelMaster Projects Around the World

 The brewery has its own fountain of pure spring water that has been tested and proven to be among the purest and cleanest sources of water found in the world.
 They use this natural spring water as it comes from nature without adding any chemicals in their brewing procedure and guarantees that all of their beers have a refreshing pure taste.

-Adults and children can anticipate a fun-filled visit to Hangar 37, a military-themed airsoft field that has incorporated two SteelMaster Quonset Hut hangars into their overall design.
+Adults and children can anticipate a fun-filled visit to Hangar 37, a military-themed airsoft field in Spain that has incorporated two SteelMaster Quonset Hut hangars into their overall design.

 When visitors travel to this oasis of adventure, they have plenty of options.
 They can get the airsoft war started on the battlefield, they can practice their aim at the shooting gallery, take a load off in the bar and coffee shop, or find a few trinkets to take home in the shop.